digitalocean/vmtop/readme.md

   Node 1: 131 VMs (161 vcpus, 210.00 GB mem allocated, 193.42 GB mem used)
 ```

+Assumption: the node-level information assumes a VM mostly runs where most of
+its memory is allocated, if a VM can float between NUMA nodes, the node-level
+information may not be accurate (and a warning will be shown).
+The VM-level
+data is accurate regardless of the pinning.

 ## guesttime.bt

 `bpftrace` tool to check statistically how long a vCPU spends inside the guest